MrEbabi/Global-Coupons-for-Woocommerce-Plugin/global-coupons/README.txt

 1. Admin can check the Activation Report of Global Coupons.
 2. Admin can check the Order Report of Global Coupons.

+**---Settings Section---**

+You can customize the all text fields, background color and text color in the table header to provide better view for your customers.

 **To ask new properties or report bugs, kindly inform globalcoupons@mrebabi.com**

 == Installation ==